-- 4.5.1 There are essential differences in the profiles of women who access low secure mental health services compared to men.
-Women are more likely to have a borderline personality disorder either as a primary or secondary diagnosis, have a complex trauma history and disordered attachments. - 4.5.2 Women have different offending patterns and often present with complex behaviours, including serious self-injury or attempted suicide.
-They also have distinct social and physical health needs. - 4.5.3 Women's low secure services should provide gender sensitive and specific care reflecting the different needs of women who access these services.
-In practice this should include an emphasis on dignity, empowerment and relational security so that women feel safe and secure to enable them to engage in treatment. - 4.5.4 Whether the service is stand alone or part of larger low secure service, wards must be single sex and women should have access to female only therapeutic/activity/outdoor space. - 4.5.5 There should be dedicated facilities and operational management procedures for child visiting. - 4.5.6 There should be a mixed gender staff team with female staff available at all times on the ward.
-Provision of appropriate gender mix must be considered in the planning and delivery of patient escorts. - 4.5.7 The pre-admission assessment team must include at least one female member of staff and there should be a choice of female keyworker/named nurse. - 4.5.8 There must be policies for the individualised management of self-harm and violence which take into consideration a woman's trauma history. - 4.5.9 The service must have a program of training for staff on gender sensitive/specific care, clinical supervision and post incident support/debriefs. - 4.5.10 Access assessments should take into consideration the range of services within the women's Offender Personality Disorder pathway where the criteria apply. - 4.5.11 Assessments and treatment plans must be individualised and cover key elements including self-harm, gender specific formulation of risk, cultural needs, physical health, medication, eating disorders, trauma, substance misuse, family and carers.
+4.5.1 There are essential differences in the profiles of women who access medium secure mental health services compared to men.
+Women are more likely to have a borderline personality disorder either as a primary or secondary diagnosis, have a complex trauma history and disordered attachments.

+- 4.5.2 Women have different offending patterns and often present with complex behaviours, including serious self-injury or attempted suicide.
+They also have distinct social and physical health needs. - 4.5.3 Women's medium secure services should provide gender sensitive and specific care reflecting the different needs of women who access these services.
+In practice this should include an emphasis on dignity, empowerment and relational security so that women feel safe and secure to enable them to engage in treatment. - 4.5.4 Whether the service is stand alone or part of larger medium secure service, wards must be single sex and women should have access to female only therapeutic/activity/outdoor space. - 4.5.5 There must be dedicated facilities and operational management procedures for child visiting. - 4.5.6 There should be a mixed gender staff team with female staff available at all times on the ward.
+Provision of appropriate gender mix must be considered in the planning and delivery of patient escorts. - 4.5.7 The pre-admission assessment team must include at least one female member of staff and there should be a choice of female keyworker/named nurse. - 4.5.8 There must be polices for the individualised management of self-harm and violence which take into consideration a woman's trauma history. - 4.5.9 The service must have a program of training for staff on gender sensitive/specific care, clinical supervision and post incident support/debriefs. - 4.5.10 Access assessments should take into consideration the range of services within the women's Offender Personality Disorder pathway where the criteria apply. - 4.5.11 Assessments and treatment plans must be individualised and cover key elements including self-harm, gender specific formulation of risk, cultural needs, physical health, medication, eating disorders, trauma, substance misuse, family and carers. - 4.5.12 Evidence-based psychological treatments must be available for psychosis, substance misuse, trauma and personality disorder (including emotionally unstable personality disorder). - 4.5.13 The service should provide offending behaviour programs which include those offences more common to women e.g. arson.

-- 4.5.12 Evidence based psychological treatments must be available for psychosis, trauma, substance misuse and personality disorder (including emotionally unstable personality disorder). - 4.5.13 The service should provide offending behaviour programs which include those offences more common in women's secure services e.g. arson. - 4.5.14 The service should provide access to a female General Practitioner, access to health screening programs, secondary healthcare and a program of health promotion focused on needs of women. - 4.5.15 The service should have links with women's community resources and be part of a clinical pathway for women with links to community mental health services, appropriate step down facilities including low secure and supported housing.
+- 4.5.14 The service should provide access to a female General Practitioner, access to health screening programs, secondary healthcare and a program of health promotion focused on needs of women. - 4.5.15 The service must have links with women's community resources and be part of a clinical pathway for women with links to community mental health services, appropriate step down facilities including low secure and supported housing. - 4.5.16 In addition to mainstream medium secure provision there are a small number of enhanced medium secure services providing higher levels of relational and procedural security and more intensive treatment to the small number of women who have the most complex needs.
+Typically these women have severe PD often with co-morbid conditions and present with serious and frequent self-harm and harm to others, but do not require high secure conditions.

-5. Gender incongruence
+5. Gender Incongruence